Skip to content

 }

-// we take the higher tax amount with the corresponding rate and surcharge
+// we take the highest tax with the rate and surcharge that go with it

 } else {